 She looked to Gil Bindewald for help.
 Gil, a program manager for advanced grid-modeling research in the Office of Electricity Delivery and Energy Reliability, worked with the Energy Department's national labs and utility partners to find a technical solution.
 They teamed up with Patrick Willging, a senior logistics specialist with computer programming and emergency response experience.

 Together they worked in-house to build an automated system called EAGLE-I, a web tool that automatically gathers electrical grid service status data from company websites every 15 minutes, and organizes it into an easy to read picture of electrical service status nationwide.
-Now covering 75 percent of all U.S. electricity customers, it provides real-time information about the grid -- what’s up, what’s down, the number and location of outages, when service is restored -- to the Energy Department, other federal agencies, and state and local emergency responders.
+Now covering 75 percent of all U.S. electricity customers, it provides real-time information about the grid -- what’s up, what’s down, the number and location of outages, when service is restored -- to the Energy Department and other federal agencies.

 Hurricane Sandy in 2012 put EAGLE-I to the test.
 It was used to produce regular reports that allowed senior leadership and responders to make informed decisions that could mitigate Sandy’s human and economic impacts.
 Tested and improved, EAGLE-I is helping the Energy Department be more prepared than ever for this year’s and future hurricane seasons -- thanks to the innovative spirit and hard work of Alice, Gil, Patrick and others.